ini272/beercd/README.md

-# BeerCD - Beer Cooldown Timer 🍺
+# BeerCD - Beer Cooldown Timer 🍺 (AI - Generated)

-A simple web app to help limit beer intake by enforcing a cooldown period between drinks.
+A simple web app to help track beer consumption using a cooldown timer.

 ## Features